AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-14a.md

 # Sjabloon 14A {#template-14a}

-Klik met de rechtermuisknop op [Sjabloon 14A downloaden](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-14a.html)
+Klik met de rechtermuisknop om [downloadsjabloon 14A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-14a.html)

 ![](assets/image2015-8-11-15-3a9-3a52.png)